Electron-Beam-Welding

 Electron-Beam-Welding explained...

-Electron-Beam-Welding (EBW) is the first and foremost, with already a long history of successful applications in a large range of different fields, like aerospace and nuclear but also for general use for most exacting requirements.
+Electron-Beam-Welding (EBW) is the first and foremost high energy density process.
+It has already a long history of successful applications in a large range of different fields, like aerospace and nuclear but also for general use for most exacting requirements.

-Electron-Beam-Welding is performed in a vacuum enclosure by striking the joint with a narrow stream of highly focused energetic and fast electrons which transfer to the metal most of their kinetic energy, thereby elevating the temperature of the target over the melting point of most materials.
+Electron-Beam-Welding is generally performed in a vacuum enclosure by striking the joint of two contacting abutting elements with a narrow stream of highly focused energetic and fast electrons which transfer to the metal most of their kinetic energy, thereby elevating the temperature of the target over the melting point of most metals.

-The Electron-Beam-Welding gun is a cylindrical space (kept in high vacuum by powerful vacuum pumps), in the form of the classic triode design, where electrons boil off a heated filament catode, charged at high negative potential, to be accelerated to high speed by a conforming grid and an anode maintained at ground potential, for safety reasons.
+The Electron Beam Welding gun is a cylindrical space (kept under high vacuum by powerful vacuum pumps), in the form of the classic triode design, where electrons boil off a heated filament cathode, charged at high negative potential, to be accelerated to high speed by a conforming grid and an anode maintained at ground potential, for safety reasons.

 See